Ibrahima Konaté

-Ibrahima Konaté (born 25 May 1999) is a French professional footballer who plays as a centre-back for club Liverpool and the France national team.
-He is known for his strength, speed, and aerial ability.
+Ibrahima Konaté (/fr/; born 25 May 1999) is a French professional footballer who plays as a centre-back for La Liga club Real Madrid and the France national team.

-Starting off with Sochaux, Konaté moved to RB Leipzig in 2017.
+Konaté started off his professional career with Sochaux, and moved to RB Leipzig in 2017.
 After four years with the club, Liverpool signed him in 2021 for a fee of £36 million.
-He won the EFL Cup and FA Cup in his first season.
+He won the EFL Cup and FA Cup in his first season, and later won the Premier League title with the club in the 2024–25 season, exiting the club as a free agent in July 2026 to join Real Madrid.

+After representing them at various youth levels, Konaté made his senior debut for France in 2022 and was a member of the team that reached the final of the 2022 FIFA World Cup.

-Early and personal life
+Early life

 Ibrahima Konaté was born on 25 May 1999 in Paris.
-He grew up on a council estate in the 11th arrondissement of Paris and is the second youngest of eight children born to parents from Mali.
+He grew up in public housing in the 11th arrondissement of Paris, the second youngest of eight children born to parents from Mali.

-Konaté is a fan of anime and manga, citing Attack on Titan as his favourite series.